uptonking/nostalgia-studio/excel-handsontable/src-pkgs/nosontable-react/README.md

 # nosontable-react

-## About

-This is a fork of @handsontable/react to and is designed to work with nosontable, a fork of the last MIT release of Handsontable
+This is a fork of `@handsontable/react.v2.1.0` to and is designed to work with nosontable, a fork of the last MIT release of Handsontable

-This fork was created to address the lack of security updates to version 6.2.2 of Handsontable, no new features are planned here, just dependency updates and some performance improvements.

 ## Installation

 Use npm to install this wrapper together with Handsontable.

 ```
-npm install opentable opentable-react
+npm install nosontable nosontable-react
 ```

 ## Usage